maymoonah-bash/real-time-object-tracker/README.md

 The tracking result is visualized by drawing a bounding box around the object, along with an FPS counter to indicate performance.
 On macOS, the AVFoundation backend is used to ensure reliable webcam access.

-## Demo

-A demo video is included showing the tracking performance in real time.

 ## Improvements (if extended)
 * Re-detection if tracking fails